 This will help you gain strength in your legs and set you up to begin speed training during the next couple of weeks.

 It's very important to always gain leg strength before doing a cycle of speed training.

 It will also make your speed training much more effective the stronger you are!

 3. Add speed training to Weeks 7 - 12.

-You do not want to plan it too close to your long run and you also do not want to substitue an intense workout like speed or hill training for a rest day.
-Your body needs that break!
+You do not want to perform a hill workout or speed session too close to your long run day and you also do not want to substitute an intense workout like speed or hill training for a rest day.